In-House Social Media Managers

 Executive Summary Generator

 Automatically generates plain-language summaries of content performance tied to business KPIs like brand awareness, audience growth velocity, and competitive share of voice.
-Instead of presenting raw engagement rates, the summary tells leadership "our product tutorial series is building purchase intent, evidenced by a 2.4x save-to-view ratio — the highest engagement signal for bottom-funnel content in our niche."
+Instead of presenting raw engagement rates, the summary tells leadership which content series is earning stronger saves, comments, profile visits, or clicks than the account baseline.

 Competitive Benchmark Overlays